ConnectionMaster/web.eyeo.com/pages/jobs/marketing-student-help.md

+title=Marketing Student Help
-title=Flattr Campaign Coordinator (Student Help) description=eyeo needs a Campaign Coordinator to assist the Flattr team with building the best online community for content creators
+description=eyeo needs a Marketing Student Help to assist the Flattr team with building the best online community for content creators

 <? include jobs/header ?>